 1) Students go on residential fieldtrips for core units throughout the degree course.
 These are subsidised but students can expect to pay a contribution to costs of £60 for a UK-based residential field course at Level 4 and a maximum of £300 for an overseas residential field course at Level 5 (currently Portugal).
 At Level 6 there is currently an optional residential field course based in Tanzania, this is a premium field course experience at an inclusive additional cost of approx. £2300.
 For all compulsory field courses, there are nil cost non-residential alternatives for any student who chooses not to go.
 2) Students opting to study abroad in third year (SENAA).
 If you are studying at one of our partner universities on an approved exchange programme, you will continue to pay tuition fees to Manchester Metropolitan University and you will not pay any tuition fees to your partner university.
 Some partner universities may charge additional fees for mandatory administrative and recreational services, non-mandatory language classes, courses including fieldwork or non-mandatory project costs.
 If this is relevant to you, the partner university will inform you of any additional costs during the application process.
 During your study exchange abroad, you will need to budget for the general cost of living as well as additional costs for visas, travel, medical insurance and vaccinations (depending on your destination).
 Applicants should visit the MMUi web pages for more details including sources of travel funding.
 3) Students choosing to undertake a Placement (Sandwich) in third year.
 The Sandwich Year involves full-time work experience work placement.
 This lasts for a minimum of 36 weeks and normally attracts a salary/weekly wage but this is not guaranteed.
 Placements are competitive and based on successful interviews with the placement provider.
 Students will have to pay travel and accommodation costs (including for interview) plus personal insurance.
 4) Students undertaking short placements as part of vocational optional units.
 Students should expect to pay travel expenses to placements.

 Manchester Met now provides free travel insurance for students when they travel in connection with their programme of study, for example, placements, field trips, exchanges etc. However, students should also take out personal insurance cover for belongings as items such as mobile phones are not covered by this policy.
 Our courses have field-based elements of delivery so students would be expected to dress appropriately (i.e. purchase waterproof coats and trousers, sturdy footwear/walking boots).
 Students will be expected to print out assessments (including dissertations (with comb binding) and posters).
-Travel expenses associated with independent data collection for final year dissertations are not reimbursed by the School.
+Travel expenses associated with independent data collection for final year dissertations are not reimbursed by the Department.
 Students will be advised to undertake low-cost local fieldwork at the design and planning stages of a project if necessary.
 We currently offer the opportunity, subject to demand, of carrying out Level 6 project field work in Kenya or Tanzania, if available this would carry and additional cost of between £1,800 - £2,300, depending upon whether taken in conjunction with the residential optional field course.

 Find out more about financing your studies and whether you may qualify for one of our bursaries and scholarships.